 We did have a view over top of the other sites on the peninsula to the many boats going by on the lake.
 All of these sites (42, 43, 44, 45) have great water access and are most likely really hard to book, everyone wants them!
 Our friends picked up site 43 when the campground opened them back up from the flooding, It is a pull-thru site with trees on both sides providing shade.
 The access to the water could not have been more perfect for little kids.
 We spent Saturday swimming at their site.

 One thing to mention about site 43 is the location of the water and electric hook-up.
 Our friend pulled his camper up in-between the trees, where he would have the most shade.
 He pulled too far away from the water and electric posts which were not located on the back side of the camper, but when you walk out the camper door the post was to the right on the living side of the site.
 Our friend had to borrow our extra water hose to connect his camper.

-I also really liked site 44 because the camper would have provided privacy from the road even though it was a back in site.
+Site 44 allows for the camper to provide privacy from the road even though it was a back in site.
 There’s a great spot by the water to set up chairs and swim.

 Between site 44 and site 45 there is a large grassy area and at the end of the peninsula is a large tree, providing tons of shade.
 Site 45 itself does not have any shade, but the epic view of the water all around your site makes it worth it.

 Three years ago Lake Lanier’s water level was low and now it’s a little above normal.
 Check out these photos that show the difference.